 If your plants are in a space which is a real sun trap, you may want to consider adding moisture retaining granules to your compost.
 These look like little gritty particles (often dyed blue), that you mix in with your compost.
 When you water, the particles expand by absorbing the water and look more like small frog spawn.
 They retain this moisture whilst still making it accessible to your plant’s roots.

 Taking a break from watering

-For those with precious little free time or for when you are going away for a few days, an alternative watering solution is required.
+An alternative watering solution is required for those with little free time or when you are going away for a few days.

 The key pieces of advice we can give you when you are considering watering solutions or irrigation systems is that you should: